connext/monorepo/packages/agents/sequencer/README.md

 # Sequencer

-The sequencer collects bids from all chains and randomly selects router(s) to fulfill them.
+The sequencer collects bids from all routers and randomly selects one or more among them to fulfill.
 Any number of routers can fulfill a single transaction, which is especially useful for large transfers.
 The sequencer will post batches of these bids to a relayer network to submit them to chain.

 ## Local Development